 This year, the influencer events began before the gates even officially opened for the festival.
-HP, the official technology sponsor of Coachella, got special permission to host an event the night before the gates officially opened for the festival.
+HP, the official technology sponsor of Coachella, got special permission to host an event the night before the opening.
 They invited a unique group of press and influencers to take a sneak peak at their activation for the year.
 The Antarctic, an 11,000 square foot dome that features 360 visuals, has become a staple of the Coachella landscape.
 It offers attendees not only a stunning cinematic experience but every year they partner with a musician playing coachella to add another element.
-This year they partnered with Rufus Du Sol who played Friday night each weekend.
+This year they partnered with Rufus Du Sol who played Friday night both weekends.
 By hosting an exclusive event that gave key people a first look at the dome, HP increased its social influence before the festival even started.
 In the past, this would have been a press only event, but now influencers have become a media outlet of their own.

 “At Coachella, you have north of 100,000 people into everything from tech to music to art to fashion,” Daryl Butler, HP’s head of US Consumer Marketing tells GQ.
 “And then the advent of social media has allowed what happens in a narrower experience to be broadcast around the world.”